thepracticaldev/1pr/README.md

 - Remember to test those rules using the simulator build into the rules interface
 - Record the steps you take modifying the structure and data within the database in a migration:
   1. Open up `scripts\database\migrations.js`
-  1. find the end of the `migrations` array
+  1. Find the end of the `migrations` array
-  1. add a new object, following the pattern of the existing migrations, i.e.
+  1. Add a new object, following the pattern of the existing migrations, i.e.

+     ```

+     {
-     - `name` - unique identifier for the migration
+         //unique identifier for the migration
+                name: "doNothing",

-     - `description` - talk about what your changes do
+         //talk about what your changes do
+         description: "Does nothing of substance.
+Does add to the migration history.",

-     - `doMigration` - a function that returns a promise (or other thenable object) that enacts the data manipulation to achieve what you want to do
+         //function that returns a promise
+         // (or other thenable object) that
+         // enacts the data manipulation to
+         // achieve what you want to do
+         doMigration: function(){return Promise.Resolve();}
+     }

+     ```

-  1. test your migration by using the button on the admin page
+  1. Test your migration by using the button on the admin page

-     - there's no mechanism to roll back migrations yet, so testing multiple times requires deleting all but the `admins` node from the database and rerunning all migrations again
+     There's no mechanism to roll back migrations yet, so testing multiple times requires deleting all but the `admins` node from the database and rerunning all migrations again

 - Add the class `signed-out` to any elements you want to be visible when the user isn't signed in
 - Add the classes `signed-in` and `hidden` to the elements you want to show when the user is signed in
 - Add the classes `signed-in-admin` and `hidden` on top of the regular `signed-in hidden` to the elements you want to show when the user is signed in as an admin